enyojs/enyo/README.md

 Enyo was designed from the beginning to be highly extensible.
 This repository reflects a small working set of code, that can be expanded with any number of libraries or plugins.

-Enyo 2 is lightweight (at the time of this writing, roughly 13k gzipped), easy to digest, and powerful.
+Enyo 2 is lightweight, easy to digest, and powerful.

 # What Do I Get

-The core code includes the Enyo kernel, the DOM extensions, and some Ajax (XHR) tools.
+The core code includes the Enyo kernel, the DOM extensions, some Ajax (XHR) tools, and basic wrapper kinds for a lot of DOM form elements.
 These things are actually separable (it's easy to make micro-builds of Enyo), but we believe this is a useful working set.

 The Enyo 2 kernel provides a modularity concept (Component) and a view concept (UiComponent).
 The DOM aspect includes a widget concept (Control) and an extensible event system (Dispatcher).
 The Ajax package includes basic xhr functionality and an implementation of xhr as a Component (Ajax).
+The touch package provides platform-optimized scrollers, while the UI package provides base kinds for common controls like buttons and popups.

 Just these pieces are sufficient to create large applications using the Enyo encapsulation model.
 Developers that want only this low-level code are encouraged to roll-their-own.
 For those that want a richer set of tools, there are some pre-built libraries already available, and much more on the way.